interlegis/collective.recipe.filestorage/collective/recipe/filestorage/tests/doctests.rst

     <BLANKLINE>

-By default, the recipe adds the extra filestorages to the first ``plone.recipe.zope2zeoserver`` part in the buildout, and will throw an error if there is more than one part using this recipe.
+By default, the recipe adds the extra filestorages to the first ``plone.recipe.zeoserver`` part in the buildout, and will throw an error if there is more than one part using this recipe.
 However, you can override this behavior by specifying a particular ZEO part.
 In this case, the filestorages will only be added to the Zopes using that ZEO, by default::